 Located along the Haa Chu River, Haa Valley Bhutan is one of the most beautiful and unspoiled places in Bhutan with untouched natural beauty.
 Haa valley was opened for the first time to foreign tourists in 2002.

-After that we moved towards the farm where Dole Aunty was working.
+After that, we moved towards the farm where Dole Aunty was working.
 We met so many people who were planting Potatoes together.
-What I loved was they all were working together as family and helping each other on their farm for plantation activities.
+What I loved was they all were working together as a family and helping each other on their farm for plantation activities.
 We also met Chimi and his daughter who works as a Guide.

 This experience was incredible which cannot be found in any guided tours.
-In return, we stopped by wooden factory which you can find prominently in Haa valley.
+In return, we stopped by the wooden factory which you can find prominently in Haa valley.

-After arriving at house, we also got some knowledge about Hot Stone Bath.
+After arriving at the house, we also got some knowledge about Hot Stone Bath.
 I had heard a lot about it before.
-But as we didn’t know one has to tell them in advance if one want to take it; we couldn’t go for it.
+But as we didn’t know one has to tell them in advance if one wants to take it; we couldn’t go for it.

 Haa Valley Sightseeing:

-Our next stop was Lhakhang Karpo [White temple] and Lhakhang Nagpo[Black temple] built in 7th century by Tibetan King Songtsen Gempo in his mission to build 108 monasteries in one day.
+Our next stop was Lhakhang Karpo [White temple] and Lhakhang Nagpo[Black temple] built in the 7th century by Tibetan King Songtsen Gempo in his mission to build 108 monasteries in one day.
 According to a legend, a black and a white pigeon were released to select sites to build the temples.
-Lhakhang Karpo (white chapel) is the official residence of Ha monastic body.
+Lhakhang Karpo (white chapel) is the official residence of the Ha monastic body.

-In addition to this, it houses Wangchuk Lo Dzong military school, a military hospital and school for Indian army personnel.
+In addition to this, it houses Wangchuk Lo Dzong military school, a military hospital, and a school for Indian army personnel.
 Due to this arrangement- most Bhutanese perceive Haa valley residents known as “Haaps” as even not having dzong at all.

 How to Reach: